wso2/docs-open-banking/en/docs/about/security-concepts.md

 level and this page describes the application and transport layer security concepts along with their functionality.

 ###Application-level security
-Application layer is the closest layer to the PSU, which also is the most vulnerable for attacks on integrity and non-repudiation of data.
+Application layer is the closest layer to the customer, which also is the most vulnerable for attacks on integrity and non-repudiation of data.
 Application-level security helps to determine the user who can access an application/its data and the tasks they can perform.